PayThePizzo/Laska-2077/README.md

 # Laska 2077

-This project was made for our Introduction to Programming Course.
+This project was made for our Introduction to Programming course.
 It represent the digital mini-version of the famous tablegame, Lasca.
+Plus it is inspired from THAT new futuristic game featuring Keanu Reeves.
 Check out the official site of the game, here: http://www.lasca.org/

 The rules for this game are to be found inside the game and many reminders are thrown whenever a player violates them.

-## Credits
+### Credits
 Gianmaria Pizzo, Aleksandra Gjorgievska & Riccardo Peresin.